 Jewish, Vegan, Sustainable - Building community through shared values and compassionate living

 JVS promotes Jewish values through veganism and sustainability, building community through education and advocacy.
-We believe that caring for animals, protecting the environment, and maintaining good health are deeply rooted in Jewish tradition.

 Sharing knowledge about sustainable living